alexellis/tinkerbot/README.md

 ### Expose your OpenFaaS gateway on the provisioner

-> If you are running on-premises, or at home, then use `inletsctl create` to create a public host on Packet or DigitalOcean to act as your exit-server instead.
+> If you are running on-premises, or at home, then use the [inlets-operator for Kubernetes instead](https://github.com/inlets/inlets-operator/).

 Since we are running k3d within a container, it will not be accessible by Slack for incoming webhooks required for the bot.
 We will run the [inlets](https://inlets.dev) server process on the provisioner and connect from a pod inside k3s to forward all traffic to the outside world.